 Congratulations on receiving an award from the U.S. Department of Justice (DOJ), Office of Community Oriented Policing Services (COPS Office).
-The 2019 COPS Office Anti-Heroin Task Force Program (AHTF) is designed to advance public safety by providing funds to state law enforcement agencies with high rates of primary treatment admissions for heroin and other opioids.
+The 2020 COPS Office Anti-Heroin Task Force Program (AHTF) is designed to advance public safety by providing funds to state law enforcement agencies with high rates of primary treatment admissions for heroin and other opioids.
 This AHTF funding must be used for investigative purposes to locate or investigate, through statewide collaboration, illicit activities, including activities related to the distribution of heroin or unlawful distribution of prescriptive opioids and unlawful diversion and distribution of prescriptive opioids.

 The allowable uses of your agency's AHTF award are specified on the AHTF Financial Clearance Memorandum (FCM).
-If your agency's local fiscal conditions have changed since submitting the FY 2019 AHTF application and your agency wishes to modify its AHTF award to reprogram awarded funding into different funding categories, please refer to the award conditions of this manual for detailed information on requesting a post-award modification.
+If your agency's local fiscal conditions have changed since submitting the FY 2020 AHTF application and your agency wishes to modify its AHTF award to reprogram awarded funding into different funding categories, please refer to the award conditions of this manual for detailed information on requesting a post-award modification.

-This AHTF Award Owner's Manual will assist your agency with the administrative and financial matters associated with your award.
+Compliance with this Award Owner's Manual is a condition of your award and this manual is binding guidance.
+This manual will assist your agency with the administrative and financial matters associated with your award.
 It was developed by the COPS Office to ensure that all AHTF recipients clearly understand and meet the requirements of their award.
 Please review this manual carefully because a failure to follow award requirements can have serious ramifications.
 Please do not hesitate to call the COPS Office Response Center at 800-421-6770 if you need assistance with the implementation of your award.